MoonWalker440/Music-Megathread/README.md

 [YTMP : YouTube Music Player](https://ytmp.itsvg.in/) - The First and the Only YouTube Music Player that lets you play any youtube video as audio with tons of features such as Background play, Playlist merger, No Ads, and many more for free

+[Forgotify](http://forgotify.com/player.cfm) - Millions of songs on
+Spotify have been
+forgotten.
+The dev behind this changing that

 ### Downloader Apps

 [Spowlo](https://github.com/BobbyESP/Spowlo) - A Spotify songs downloader for Android made with Jetpack Compose, Material You and the spotDL Python library